alihamamah/folder_merger/README.md

 # Folder Merger

-A Python utility for safely merging multiple folders while handling file conflicts intelligently.
+Once you are preparing for a data migration from Google Drive, you will notice multiple issues.
+If you decide to just download all your data (multiple GBs), you have the issue, that Drive will provide multiple zipped files.
+Only unzipping those files would just make big spaghetti dish and you will need too long to arrange your files and folders.
+This Python utility will safely merge multiple folders while handling file conflicts intelligently.

 ## Features